samar3322/career-spark/README.md

 ## 🎯 What problem does this solve?

-Many individuals struggle to identify a career that truly aligns with their passions and personality.
-Traditional career tests can be generic and uninspiring.
-Career Compass provides a **free, accessible, and highly personalized alternative**.
+Many individuals struggle to find a career that truly aligns with their passions and personality.
+Traditional career tests can be generic and uninspiring. **Career Spark** provides a **free, accessible, and highly personalized alternative**.
 By analyzing a user's responses through a multi-faceted lens, it delivers actionable insights and helps bridge the gap between self-discovery and professional planning.

 ---